mouh2020/binance_volatile_coins_bot/README.md

 This project is a Python-based bot that monitors cryptocurrency markets on Binance to identify the most volatile coins based on their price movements.
 It uses Binance WebSocket API to stream real-time market data and calculate the volatility of each coin.

 ## How it Works
 The bot connects to the Binance WebSocket API and listens to the Kline/Candlestick data for specified cryptocurrency pairs.
-When a candle closes, it calculates the volatility of the coin and keeps track of the most volatile ones.
-Once a significant change in volatility is detected, it notifies the user with the symbol and the percentage change in price.
+When a candle closes, it calculates the volatility of the coin and keeps track of the most volatile ones for a specific interval.
+It then notifies the user with the symbol and the percentage change in price for the coin with the largest candlestick in that interval.

 ## Project Files